luketurner/cli-of-mine/README.md

 ## Handler Results

 Handlers can return a value of any type.
-This provides a way for handlers to communicate with the code that called `exec`.
+This provides a way for handlers to communicate with the code that called [exec].

-Whatever they return will be returned to the next tier of middleware and eventually put into the `result` property of the ExecResult.
+Whatever they return will be returned to the next tier of middleware and eventually put into the `result` property of the [ExecResult].

-If a handler returns a `Promise`, the next subcommand handler won't execute until the promise is resolved.
+Also, if a handler returns a `Promise`, the next subcommand handler won't execute until the promise is resolved.

-For example, this will cause the `result` property to be equal to `ctx.args`:
+For example, this will cause the `ExecResult.result` property to be equal to `ctx.args`:

 ```js
 function handler(ctx, next) {